mistsys/mist-vble-android-sdk/README.md

 }
 }
 ```
--Add the following in dependencies of build.gradle of app module
+- Add the following in dependencies of build.gradle of app module
 ```
 compile(name:'sdk_framework', ext:'aar')
 ```